hashicorp/consul-template/README.md

   # that does not exist.
 It is highly recommended you set this to "true" when
   # retrieving secrets from Vault.
   error_on_missing_key = false

+  # This controls whether an error within the template will cause
+  # consul-template to immediately exit.
+  error_fatal = true

   # This is the permission to render the file.
 If this option is left
   # unspecified, Consul Template will attempt to match the permissions of the